CLCA/Central Coast

 PaRTNER’S CORNER

-Read more about Amanda here…www.clca-cc.org/partners
+Read more about Reed here…www.clca-cc.org/partners

 The Partner’s Corner!
 What a great benefit.
 Here’s an easy way to let people in your industry know what you’re up to, what’s new, and why you’re the success that you are.
 We want to see pictures of you, your family, your company’s staff, we want to know what you do in your spare time and what makes you unique.
 We’re interested.
 Please contact Elise Huffman, the Central Coast editor, if you are interested in being featured on our website in a future “Partner’s Corner.”
 Partner’s don’t miss this chance for some FREE advertising.